"Study nature, love nature, stay close to nature. It will never fail you." ~ Frank Lloyd Wright

 Picture of Johnston Draw a granitic watershed within the Reynolds Creek Critical Zone Observatory (photo credit: Hugo Sindelar).

 Soil thickness is a result between soil production ( the conversion of bedrock to soil via chemical and physical weathering), and the flux of soil out of the system.
 Soil thickness is a key parameter in many environmental disciplines.
 It is critical in hillslope stability, landscape evolution, drainage density, channel activation, runoff response times, plant-available water, rooting depth, and the storage of nutrients.
 Despite its importance, spatially distributed soil thickness data are rarely obtained due to the challenges associated with time, cost, and the difficulty in physically obtaining these measurements.
 I aim to improve the understanding of the mechanisms driving soil thickness/transport and determine a universal model to extrapolate soil thickness spatially within all ecosystems, climates and lithologies.
-These questions are currently being assessed through high resolution elevation data, soil pit excavations and mass balance approaches.
+These questions are currently being assessed through high-resolution elevation data, soil pit excavations and mass balance approaches.

 Soil Organic Carbon Stocks